steinabg/ProjectCA/README.md

 ### General
-* Make sure to create the following folder hierachy in your working directory, or you will get an error:
+* Make sure to create the following folder hierachy in your working directory, or you might get an error:
 ```
 ./Data
 ./Data/mpi_combined_png